webprofusion/certify-docs/docs/guides/features/data-stores.md

 ### Microsoft SQL Server
 Read more about how to use SQL Server as a data store: [SQL Server Data Store Getting Started](https://github.com/webprofusion/certify-plugins/tree/development/src/DataStores/SQLServer)

-A typical connection string to anev SQL Server database might look like this.
+A typical connection string to an SQL Server database might look like the following.
 Note that `TrustServerCertificate=true` is required for the default self-signed certificates used by SQL Server:
 `Server=(local)\SERVERNAME;Database=certify;User Id=certify_app;Password=certify_app_pwd;TrustServerCertificate=true;`

 Note that SQL Express is not recommended if the database instance is used by other processes such as another web application as artificial query governor constraints can cause connection or query errors.